AtiqEmenent/DCBD-AV1-ImageEnhancement/README.md

 ### **Overview**

-This repository contains a Jupyter Notebook (`.ipynb`) that implements an **image enhancement pipeline** for AV1-based image processing.
+This repository contains a Google Coab file (`.ipynb`) that implements an **image enhancement pipeline** for AV1-based image processing.
 The notebook demonstrates how to improve image quality using advanced denoising and enhancement techniques.

 ***